Ryankolsen/ModCodesProgram/README.md

 String array.
 It then prompts the user for the desired modification code.
 Once entered, it uses a for loop to cycle through all existing codes and find a match.
 If a match is found it is printed to the screen.
 If no match is found an error message prints stating this fact.

+Please see screenshots in file titled "ModCodes Screenshots" for an example of this program.